 A small number of subjects have elements of controlled coursework that are an important part of the examination.
-We expect students to work conscientiously all of the time in order to meet their target grade.
+We expect students to work conscientiously all the time to enable them to meet their target grade.

 Relevance to the everyday world